dataesr/teds/doc_network/teds.md

 ## 2.4 Create a database

-In the enriched database derived from the IPCC and IPBES publications, each publication is associated with the following attributes:
+In the enriched database from the IPCC and IPBES publications, each publication is associated with the following attributes:

 - A unique identifier (**DOI**)
 - The publication **year**